phphd/exceptional-validation/README.md

 ### Custom violation formatters

-In some cases, you might need to customize the way the violations are formatted, such as passing additional parameters to the message translation.
-You can achieve this by implementing your own violation formatter service that implements `ExceptionViolationFormatter` interface:
+In some cases, you might need to customize the way violations are formatted such as passing additional parameters to the message translation.
+You can achieve this by creating your own violation formatter service that implements `ExceptionViolationFormatter` interface:

 ```php